 Vonzin smiled “it's good to see you finally understand your own fragile health.
 I heard that you had a bit of an incident with xenodrugs yesterday.
 Do you feel fine now?” it made sense for Mertha to share that, but it was still embarrassing.

-She focused on the lollipop for a bit “yeah I feel fine, don’t worry.”
+She focused on the lollipop “yeah I feel fine, don’t worry.”

 Vonzin shook her head “it's my job to worry, xenodrugs might not harm you like the drugs you have taken in the past but can still be problematic.
 You are remarkably susceptible to xenodrugs so you will have to be more careful in the future.”
 So that was why Darla and Nora had seemed less affected by class-A. Cleo could suspect why this happened but there was no reason in questioning.